 The turbine based combined cycle propulsion means the turbine is combined with a ramjet to enable operation form static to hypersonic speeds of Mach 5+.
 At the turbine stage thrust is provided by the turbine engine from takeoff up to about Mach 3, where the ramjet kicks in, accelerating the aircraft up to hypersonic speeds.
 The turbine engine and ramjet are fed through a single inlet nozzle to significantly reduce drag.

-The result is the SR-72 that Aviation Week has dubbed “son of,” and integrated engine and airframe that is optimized at the system level for high performance and affordability.
+The result is the SR-72 that Aviation Week has dubbed “son of Blackbird,” and integrated engine and airframe that is optimized at the system level for high performance and affordability.
 “Conceived as a solution to the proliferation of mobile weapons platforms, which can be concealed from satellites, the jet would fly so fast that adversaries would not be able to react in time to hide a mobile target.”
 Aviation Week writer Guy Norris said.

 Lockheed Martin said it is ready to embark on the development of the new hypersonic drone.
 The SR-72’s design incorporates lessons learned from the HTV-2, which flew to a top speed of Mach 20, or 13,000 mph, with a surface temperature of 3500°F.

 According to Brad Leland, Lockheed Martin program manager, Hypersonics, a hypersonic aircraft will be a ‘game changer’.
-“Hypersonic aircraft, coupled withs, could penetrate denied airspace and strike at nearly any location across a continent in less than an hour,” said Leland.
+“Hypersonic aircraft, coupled with hypersonic missiles, could penetrate denied airspace and strike at nearly any location across a continent in less than an hour,” said Leland.
 “Speed is the next aviation advancement to counter emerging threats in the next several decades.
 The technology would be a game-changer in theater, similar to how stealth is changing the battlespace today.”